 In principle, constituents of the Nikkei225 are reshuffled based on the following rules.
 There are two types of changes in the constituents.
-One is "Periodic Review" conducted once a year, and the other is "Extraordinary Replacement" where the vacancies of the constituents created by delisting or other reasons are filled.
+One is "Periodic Review" conducted twice a year, and the other is "Extraordinary Replacement" where the vacancies of the constituents created by delisting or other reasons are filled.

-Current rules were originally announced on April 15, 2000 and became effective from April 24 of the same year.
-There have been some amendments to date.
 This section is a summary of the constituents management and the official text is found in the "Nikkei Stock Average Constituents Selection Rules" attached hereto, which supersedes the explanation below.